benerje/hrvite/readme.txt

 after that type npm start

-Note: I havent got the delete Api so i have make that functionality. i have only placed staticly
+Note: I havent got the delete Api so i havent make that functionality. i have only placed staticly list is fetching only 5 details